realdustsans/realdustsans/README.md

 𓈒 bodily 17, use he/they pronouns on me thankss

-𓈒 im trans (ftm) , asexual , and queerplatonic ! my relationship status is single and im not looking to date ANYONE i prefer queerplatonic relationships
+𓈒 im trans (ftm) , asexual , and queerplatonic ! i am currently single and i don't desire romantic relationships since im queerplatonic LOL

 𓈒 im the host of a medically recognized P-DID system, don't have a diagnosis yet due 2 personal issues i prefer not to talk about it